Download eBooks & Wiring Diagrams (FREE)

 The Fan-Tastic fan is a popular vent fan alternative to the Maxxair fan.
 Though prices fluctuate, a Fan-Tastic fan tends to be about $100 cheaper than their Maxxfan competitor.

-We once parked next to another camper fan.
+True Story: We once parked next to another camper fan.
 While they were out, it started pouring rain.
-Their fan didn’t have a rain cover and they had left the top open while they were out.
-Not surprising, the rain poured inside their van and everything got wet.
-And when they got back, they ended up having to hang much of their wet belongings in the sun to dry out.
+Their fan didn’t have a rain cover, and they had left the top open while they were out.
+Not surprisingly, the rain poured inside their van, and everything got wet.
+And when they got back, they had to hang much of their wet belongings in the sun to dry out.

 Maxxair Maxxfan Rain Cover - Best RV Vent Fan